stretchr/sdk-js/README.md

 # Stretchr JavaScript SDK

+## Rewrite

+The JavaScript SDK has been rewritten from the ground up in the [rewrite branch](https://github.com/stretchr/sdk-js/tree/rewrite) and it now at version 1.2.
+We're about to release it and recommend you use that instead of the version in master.

+# Old documentation

 The Stretchr JavaScript SDK allows you to interact with the Stretchr services from any web enabled device.
 This SDK makes use of Stretchr's [JSONP](http://json-p.org) capabilities behind the scenes, providing an easy to use interface to developers.

 ## Getting started